ric-bal/a-star-visualiser/README.md

 The program will select the first image in the folder, make sure the one you want is first
 <br><br>
-To improve accuracy, increase WIDTH value (top of a_star.py)
+To improve accuracy, increase 'rows' value (a_star.py, inside main function, ~ line 240)